1899 SAFA season: Minor rounds

 The minor rounds comprised twelve matches. finished as the minor premiers, one point ahead of Norwood.

 Major rounds

-The major premiership was contested under the same system which had been adopted by the Victorian Football League in 1898 (except adapted for six teams instead of eight).
+The major premiership was contested under the system which had been adopted by the Victorian Football League in 1898, but adapted for six teams instead of eight.
 The six teams were broken into two sections: section A comprised South Adelaide (1st), Port Adelaide (3rd) and West Adelaide (5th); section B comprised Norwood (2nd), West Adelaide (4th) and North Adelaide (6th).
 Each section played an individual round-robin; then, the section winners played off in a final.
-The minor premiers, South Adelaide, would then have the right to challenge the winner of the final to a Grand Final for the major premiership.
+The minor premiers, South Adelaide, would then have the right to challenge the winner of the final to a grand final for the major premiership.